TechnicalPursuit/TIBET/README.md

 your network connection and the particular version being installed.
 Be patient :).

-Once your installation completes check out the <a href="https://www.technicalpursuit.com/docs/quickstart.html" target="_blank">TIBET Quickstart Guide</a>.
+Once your installation completes check out the <a href="https://www.technicalpursuit.com/docs/quickstart.html">TIBET Quickstart Guide</a>.

 ---